Sexual health is one of the most neglected areas of our overall well-being mainly because of the

 inhibits people from developing intimacy with their present partners.
 But sex therapy can

-3. People diagnosed with sexual dysfunction or disorder– Any problem that prevents an
+help overcome the associated fear and make your sexual experiences enjoyable. - People diagnosed with sexual dysfunction or disorder– Any problem that prevents an

 individual or couple from enjoying the sexual activity is marked as sexual dysfunction.